adrienbrault/instructrice-bundle/README.md

 }
 ```

-You can use Mercure to update your frontend with streaming, leveraging the partial JSON parsing and deserialization.

-Use the `onChunk` callback:
+You can use Mercure to update your frontend while the LLM is completing JSON, using the `onChunk` callback:
 ```php
 use AdrienBrault\Instructrice\Instructrice;
 use AdrienBrault\Instructrice\LLM\LLMChunk;